parth-shettiwar/BPETokenizer-Transformer/README.md

-# Byte Pair Encoding
+# Byte Pair Encoding and Transformer
-In this repo, I write a quick optimized implementation of standard BPE algorithm.
+In this repo, I write a quick optimized implementation of standard BPE algorithm and Transformer architecture.
 The task was adopted from the stanford course: CS336 assignment
 [cs336_spring2025_assignment1_basics.pdf](./cs336_spring2025_assignment1_basics.pdf)

 ## Setup